HireContractor

 What are the penalties for unlicensed contracting in Washington?

 Unlicensed contracting in Washington can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the Washington State Department of Labor and Industries (L&I).

 Find Licensed Contractors in Washington